brianshih1/mini-key-value-db/mdbook/src/chapter_3/interleave_txns.md

 Also known as overwriting uncommitted data or lost update.
 This happens when a transaction overwrites another transaction’s uncommitted write.
 In this example, T1’s first write to key A is lost when transaction 2 commits.

 <img src="../images/write_write.png" width="55%">

+Now that we understand the possible conflicts that may occur in concurrent transactions, let's look at how CRDB deals with these conflicts.